tinkledoomhammer/some-notes/stackedit/Code/Rust/Rust Book.md

  The Rust Reference maintains a large list of [“Behavior considered undefined”](https://doc.rust-lang.org/reference/behavior-considered-undefined.html).

 #### Variables live in the Stack
-Variables exist in frames
+* Variables exist in stack frames
-This doc describes changes as new frames.
+* This doc describes changes as new frames.
 I.e. Main before a function call and main after a function call which is used to define a value are different frames
+* Variables are copied into new frames, so changes will not affect the parent frame

+#### Boxes live in the heap